-- 1 > MoDOT will ensure that, should a floodplain encroachment occur, a floodplain permit will be - 2 acquired.
-MoDOT will conduct an engineering analysis for the Preferred Alternative prior to - submission of the floodplain development permit application to SEMA and IDNR/Office of Water Resources.
-The contractor will obtain a floodplain development permit and no-rise certification. - 5 3.4.2.3 Floodplain Development Permits in Illinois - 6 In Illinois, IDNR/Office of Water Resources issues permits for projects.
-For projects proposed within - 7 regulatory floodways, a no-rise certificate would be required before a permit is issued. - 8 Construction in Illinois could be subject to regulations under 17 Illinois Administrative Code (IAC) - 9 Part 3700 (Construction in Floodways of Rivers, Lakes and Streams) and 17 IAC Part 3704 (Regulation of - 10 Public Waters).
-City and county regulations also apply. - 11 17 IAC Part 3700 requires that construction in the floodway of any urban stream with a tributary area of - 12 640 acres or more, or the floodway in a rural stream with a tributary area of 6,400 acres or more, will - 13 need to apply for a permit.
-This is a joint permit application for IDNR/Office of Water Resources, IEPA, - 14 and USACE.
-Additionally, bridge reconstruction (under which one of the options would likely be - 15 categorized) requires that reconstruction be no more restrictive to flood flows than the existing - 16 structure and must include documentation that the existing structure has not caused demonstrable - 17 flood damage. - 17 IAC Part 3704 mandates a joint permit from IDNR/Office of Water Resources, IEPA, and USACE.
-There - are no specific impact metrics that must be modeled; rather, the permit focuses on demonstrating that - 20 the project will not impair public rights, interests, or uses of the water body, will not affect shoreline - stability, and will not interfere with navigability or encroach on public water.
-If one of these provisions - 22 appears not to be met, further analysis may be required at that time. - 23 The City of Chester has a Floodplain Code, and the project will require a development permit from the - 24 zoning administrator.
-Special provisions for bridge replacement and/or bridge widening (applicable to - 25 IDNR/Office of Water Resources Statewide Permit Number 12) include demonstrating that the existing - 26 structure has not been the cause of flood damage, will not include appreciable raising of approach - 27 roads, will not include non-permitted channel profile changes, and has a number of construction phase - 28 requirements (14-1-6 (12)). - 29 Because this project will comply with the City of Chester Floodplain Code, the Randolph County - 30 Floodplain Code likely will not apply.
-However, for general knowledge, the County has similar - 31 requirements and permitting processes.
-Zoning is approved through the Land Resources Management - 32 Office.5 - 34 acquired.
-MoDOT will conduct an engineering analysis for the Preferred Alternative prior to - 35 submission of the floodplain development permit application to SEMA and IDNR/Office of Water - 36 Resources.
-The contractor will obtain a floodplain development permit and no-rise certification.
+- 3 surface elevations for the 100-year flood condition. - MoDOT will ensure that, should a floodplain encroachment occur, a floodplain permit will be acquired.
+MoDOT will conduct an engineering analysis for the Preferred Alternative prior to submission of the floodplain development permit application to SEMA and IDNR/Office of Water Resources.
+The contractor will obtain a floodplain development permit and no-rise certification. - 8 3.4.2.3 Floodplain Development Permits in Illinois

-37 3.4.2.4 Mississippi River Habitat Related Secondary and Cumulative Effects
+9 In Illinois, IDNR/Office of Water Resources issues permits for projects.
+For projects proposed within

-- 38 Placing new bridge piers in the Mississippi River could contribute to a cumulative negative effect on the - 39 habitat of some species of fish that live in the river.
-Both MoDOT and IDOT will have Pollution - 40 Prevention Plans that describe erosion control practices that will be implemented.
-Given the existing - 41 Mississippi River natural sediment load and contributions from agricultural runoff, river dredging, and - 42 other developments, the sediment contribution from the construction of the bridges is expected to be - 43 minimal.
-MoDOT and IDOT (and their contractors) will implement BMPs to minimize offsite transport of
+- 10 regulatory floodways, a no-rise certificate would be required before a permit is issued. - 11 Construction in Illinois could be subject to regulations under 17 Illinois Administrative Code (IAC) - 12 Part 3700 (Construction in Floodways of Rivers, Lakes and Streams) and 17 IAC Part 3704 (Regulation of - 13 Public Waters).
+City and county regulations also apply. - 14 17 IAC Part 3700 requires that construction in the floodway of any urban stream with a tributary area of - 15 640 acres or more, or the floodway in a rural stream with a tributary area of 6,400 acres or more, will - 16 need to apply for a permit.
+This is a joint permit application for IDNR/Office of Water Resources, IEPA, - and USACE.
+Additionally, bridge reconstruction (under which one of the options would likely be - 18 categorized) requires that reconstruction be no more restrictive to flood flows than the existing - 19 structure and must include documentation that the existing structure has not caused demonstrable - 20 flood damage. - 21 17 IAC Part 3704 mandates a joint permit from IDNR/Office of Water Resources, IEPA, and USACE.
+There - are no specific impact metrics that must be modeled; rather, the permit focuses on demonstrating that - 23 the project will not impair public rights, interests, or uses of the water body, will not affect shoreline - stability, and will not interfere with navigability or encroach on public water.
+If one of these provisions - appears not to be met, further analysis may be required at that time. - 26 The City of Chester has a Floodplain Code, and the project will require a development permit from the - 27 zoning administrator.
+Special provisions for bridge replacement and/or bridge widening (applicable to - 28 IDNR/Office of Water Resources Statewide Permit Number 12) include demonstrating that the existing - 29 structure has not been the cause of flood damage, will not include appreciable raising of approach - 30 roads, will not include non-permitted channel profile changes, and has a number of construction phase - 31 requirements (14-1-6 (12)). - 32 Because this project will comply with the City of Chester Floodplain Code, the Randolph County - 33 Floodplain Code likely will not apply.
+However, for general knowledge, the County has similar - 34 requirements and permitting processes.
+Zoning is approved through the Land Resources Management - 35 Office. - 36 > MoDOT will ensure that, should a floodplain encroachment occur, a floodplain permit will be - 37 acquired.
+MoDOT will conduct an engineering analysis for the Preferred Alternative prior to - 38 submission of the floodplain development permit application to SEMA and IDNR/Office of Water - 39 Resources.
+The contractor will obtain a floodplain development permit and no-rise certification. - 40 3.4.2.4 Mississippi River Habitat Related Secondary and Cumulative Effects - 41 Placing new bridge piers in the Mississippi River could contribute to a cumulative negative effect on the - 42 habitat of some species of fish that live in the river.
+Both MoDOT and IDOT will have Pollution - 43 Prevention Plans that describe erosion control practices that will be implemented.
+Given the existing